 The trail briefly ends at Larrys River Rd and the Salmon River.
 Cross the bridge and on your immediate right is where the trail picks up again and takes you back up to the rail trail above.
 Enjoy this section, take a picture at the Cooks Cove vista and follow the trail back to town.

 This is our favorite ride, 25 km each way out and back of rolling hills along the deep blue waters of Chedabucto Bay.
 Biggest hill is 250 feet with lots of really long coaster rides.
 Head to Queensport for a picture of Nova Scotia’s second most photographed lighthouse.
 A hundred years ago, the harbour was often full of Grand Banks schooners getting fresh bait at the Matthews and Scott wharf.

 Follow the shoreline for an easy ride up the Milford Haven estuary to Cross Rd.
 Ride back the other side of the Intervale to beautiful Boylston.
 Cross the Milford Haven bridge and head back to Guysborough along the water.
 No big hills, never far from the water.

 |4:00pm - 8:00pm||Registration and social in the big tent|

 |4:00pm - 7:00pm||BBQ and live music|

-Thanks for being a part of the very first Lost Shores Gran Fondo.
+Registration has closed for the 2016 Lost Shores Gran Fondo.